danielepantaleone/BlueConnect/README.md

 - `BleCharacteristicProxy`: The base proxy for discovering characteristics.
 - `BleCharacteristicReadProxy`: A proxy for reading data from a characteristic.
 - `BleCharacteristicWriteProxy`: A proxy for writing data to a characteristic.
-- `BleCharacteristicWriteWithoutResponseProxy`: A proxy for writing data to a characteristic without awaiting a response.
+- `BleCharacteristicWriteWithoutResponseProxy`: A proxy for writing data to a characteristic without awaiting a response from the BLE peripheral.
 - `BleCharacteristicNotifyProxy`: A proxy for enabling notifications on a characteristic.

 ### Scanning for peripherals